 - Sergeant Scott of Midsomer Murders was mentioned as having called in sick in one episode.
 That was the last mention of him.
 Especially jarring since both his predecessor and his successor was phased out simply by having them promoted and therefore moved to a different position in the police force.

 - Peyton Sawyer from One Tree Hill.
 Both she and her husband Lucas and their daughter were Put on a Bus after season 6.
 However, only Lucas returned in the final season.

 - Will Scarlett and Djaq stayed in the Holy Land at the end of series 2 of Robin Hood.
 Fans hoped for a reappearance in series 3, but they never turned up again.
 No one even mentioned them ever again.

-- Many, Many characters on House of Anubis were put on some long bus rides...and then never mentioned again.
+- Many, many characters on House of Anubis were put on some long bus rides...and then never mentioned again.
 The most notable include Jason Winkler, Vera Devinish, and Mick Campbell.
 At least Mick got a cameo a the end of season 3...

 - Largo LaGrande is LeChuck's second in command and was last seen in Monkey Island 2: LeChuck's Revenge in a blown-up evil lair that... wasn't even really that blown up.
-He have not been seen at later points in the series despite LeChuck's constant appearances.
+He has not been seen at later points in the series despite LeChuck's constant appearances.

 - He did show up in an April Fools' Day "teaser" of Monkey Island 5, perhaps in recognition of this trope.